We recommend that you upgrade to the latest version of your browser.

 Ahus Cancer Centre

-The Ahus Cancer Centre is the hospital's central hub for cancer care, encompassing diagnosis, treatment, research, and innovation.
-Our mission is to ensure that patients recieve high-quality, comprehensive, and coordinated care, grounded in the best available evidence.
+The Ahus Cancer Centre is the hospital's central unit for diagnostics, treatment, research, and development in the field of cancer.
+Our aim is to ensure patients receive a comprehensive, coordinated, and evidence-based treatment offer of high quality – now and in the future.

-By steadily developing and strenghtening cancer services, we create coherent patient pathways and comprehensive cancer care.
+Through gradual development and strengthening of cancer treatment services, coherent patient pathways and comprehensive cancer care shall be created.

 Ahus Development Plan 2040